News:

 Through our pan-European network we supported the outreach to SMEs of an EU-funded sustainability project SUSTOUR, helping them far exceed their target of 175 SMEs (over 600 are participating).
 We advocate a carbon-focused module for SMEs who wish to prioritise on that aspect of sustainability as opposed to engage in full-spectrum metrics.

-ETOA Climate Action Partners
+ETOA Industry Partners - Climate Action

 They also support our wider outreach and support, helping us to fulfil our commitments under the Glasgow Declaration.
 Greentripper’s expertise, tools and network can make sustainable practices more accessible and cost-effective.
 ETOA members have access to a range of services offered at discounted rates: